nicfontaine/resume/readme.md

 ##### Web Development / Interactive

-Front-end design using HTML5, CSS3, Vanilla JS, Node, and PHP with a focus on visual communication and hiearchy, input paradigms and testing, user-flow & refinement to create unified experiences across legacy and emerging products.
+Front-end design using HTML5, CSS3, Vanilla JS, Node, and PHP with a focus on visual communication and hiearchy, input paradigms and testing, user-flow & refinement to create unified experiences across legacy and emerging products, and overall user-advocacy.

 Design of responsive interfaces, web-apps, landing pages, and traditional sites utilizing interactive & assistive UI, cross-platform branding, load optimization, device testing, database integration, analytics, and technical SEO and site-auditing.